siemens/gencmpclient/README.md

 The library supports developing CMP clients that follow the [Lightweight Certificate Management Protocol (CMP) Profile](https://datatracker.ietf.org/doc/html/draft-ietf-lamps-lightweight-cmp-profile), which is geared towards simple and interoperable industrial use.
-The software also provides a commmand-line interface (CLI) that is handy for interactive exploration of using CMP in a PKI.
+The software also provides a command-line interface (CLI) that is handy for interactive exploration of using CMP in a PKI.